choishingwan/PRS-Tutorial/docs/base.md

 3. Compresses and writes the results to **Height.QC.gz**

 # \# Sex chromosomes
-Previously performed QC on these data removed individuals with mismatching (inferred) biological and reported sex, while the sex chromosomes are not included.
-Please refer to the corresponding section in the paper for details on QC performed in relation to the sex chromosomes.
+Sometimes sample mislabelling can occur, which may lead to invalid results.
+One indication of a mislabelled sample is a difference between reported sex and that indicated by the sex chromosomes.
+While this may be due to a difference in sex and gender identity, it could also reflect mislabeling of samples or misreporting and, thus, individuals in which there is a mismatch between biological and reported sex are typically removed.
+See the Target Data section in which a sex-check is performed.

 # \# Sample overlap
-In this tutorial the target data are simulated and thus there must be no sample overlap.
-However, users should ensure that the possibility of sample overlap between the base and target data is minimised (see paper for details).
+Since the target data were simulated there are no overlapping samples between the base and target data here (see the relevant section of [the paper](https://doi.org/10.1101/416545) for discussion of the importance of avoiding sample overlap).

 # \# Relatedness
-In this tutorial the target data are simulated and thus there must be no closely related individuals across the base and target data.
-However, users should ensure that the possibility of closely related individuals between the base and target data is minimised (see paper for details).
+Closely related individuals within and between the base and the target data may lead to overfitted results, limiting the generalisability of the results (see the relevant sections of [the paper](https://doi.org/10.1101/416545)).
+Relatedness within the target data is tested in the Target Data section.

 The **Height.QC.gz** base data are now ready for using in downstream analyses.